bad-recruiter/bad-recruiter.github.io/README.en.md

 * it says nothing about the company you are recruiting for;
 * it says nothing about the reason you would recruit me (why me?).

+If your message starts by

+> Hello ${FIRSTNAME}

+you can easily guess that it is not a good start.

 ## I am not the person you are looking for

 Did you check my current position?